illusivesoulworks/customfov/docs/README.md

 ## Static FoV

-Disables any and all vanilla field of view changes resulting from flying, aiming, or speed.
+Disables any and all vanilla field of view changes resulting from flying, aiming, speed, or being underwater.

 ## Each of Flying, Aiming, Underwater, Sprinting, and Speed Effects
 * Modifier - A decimal number to multiply by the original FoV modifier, used to soften or strengthen FoV changes